Liam-Ralph/biomegen/README.md

      - `n` is whether to save the png outputs (y/n).
-Yes means each output will be saved in a separate file, repetition 1 in `file_path1.png`, repetition 2 in `file_path2.png`, etc. No means each repetition will overwrite the previous, and `file_path.png` will be deleted at the end of the script.
+Yes means each output will be saved in a separate file, repetition 1 in `file_path1.png`, repetition 2 in `file_path2.png`, etc. No means each repetition will overwrite the previous, and `file_path.png` will be deleted at the end of the program.
        Must be "y" or "n".
      - `1920 1080 100 120 50 5 8 file_path.png` is simply the arguments to be passed
        to the Python program.
-The only one that may be edited by the bash script is `file_path.png`, which will be edited if "y" in the second bash script argument.
+The only one that may be edited by the C program is `file_path.png`, which will be edited if "y" in the second C program argument.
 Must follow the rules for Python arguments in 1.
+Max 100 characters.

     With this option, you can generated multiple different png files from the same inputs, or test the generation speed of the Python program.
 This option will